Hostpug/WHMCS-Zoho-Books/README.md

 ## Features of module

 *   **Automated Invoice Syncing:** Instantly pushes WHMCS invoices to Zoho Books when marked as Paid.
-Line items, taxes, and transaction gateways are mapped precisely.
+Line items, taxes, and transaction gateways are mapped precisely for effortless accounting.
-*   **Refund & Credit Note Automation:** Automatically generates and applies Credit Notes in Zoho Books when an invoice is marked as Refunded in WHMCS.
-*   **Advanced Currency Handling:** Converts foreign currency invoices (e.g., USD) to INR using accurate historical exchange rates based on the original invoice payment date.
-*   **GST Compliance Engine:** Intelligently maps the Place of Supply and categorizes clients into appropriate GST treatments (B2B, B2C, or Export) based on state and country data.
-Automatically maps standard state abbreviations to Zoho's strict 2-letter GST state codes.
+*   **Indian GST Act Compliance Engine:** A true Free WHMCS GST Module that automatically maps the Place of Supply and categorizes clients into the appropriate GST treatments (B2B, B2C, or Export) based on their state and country data.
-*   **Export Zero-Rated Tax Automation:** Automatically queries your Zoho Books account for the "IGST 0%" tax ID and seamlessly applies it to all line items for overseas export customers.
-This guarantees your invoices correctly appear in the GSTR-1 export tables.
+*   **Export Zero-Rated Tax Automation (IGST 0%):** Automatically queries your Zoho Books account for the "IGST 0%" tax ID and seamlessly applies it to all line items for overseas export customers, guaranteeing your export invoices correctly appear in the GSTR-1 tables.
+*   **Smart State Code Mapping:** Automatically maps standard WHMCS state abbreviations (like AP) to Zoho's strict 2-letter Indian GST state codes (like AD for Andhra Pradesh) to prevent API validation errors.
+*   **Refund & Credit Note Automation:** Automatically generates and applies GST-compliant Credit Notes in Zoho Books when an invoice is marked as Refunded in WHMCS.
+*   **Advanced Currency Handling:** Converts foreign currency invoices (e.g., USD, GBP, EUR) to INR using accurate historical exchange rates based on the original invoice payment date.
 *   **Customer Sync & Caching:** Automatically creates or matches contacts in Zoho Books.
-Local caching prevents redundant API calls and keeps operations fast.
+Local caching prevents redundant API calls and keeps operations lightning fast.
-*   **Bulk Data Migration:** A dedicated UI allows administrators to bulk migrate older, unsynced invoices and refunds directly into Zoho Books with detailed progress tracking.
+*   **Bulk Data Migration Tool:** A dedicated UI allows administrators to bulk migrate older, unsynced historical invoices and refunds directly into Zoho Books with detailed progress tracking.
-*   **Account Credit Support:** Properly handles invoices paid partially or entirely via WHMCS account credit, logging them as "Customer Credit" payments in Zoho.
+*   **Account Credit Support:** Properly handles invoices paid partially or entirely via WHMCS account credit, logging them as "Customer Credit" payments in Zoho Books.
-*   **Comprehensive Logging:** Features a built-in API log viewer to inspect raw request and response payloads for easy debugging and audit trails.
+*   **Comprehensive API Logging:** Features a built-in API log viewer to inspect raw JSON request and response payloads for easy debugging and audit trails.
 *   **Over-The-Air Updates:** Built-in mechanism to check for and install updates directly from GitHub.

 ## Prerequisites

 *   WHMCS 8.x or higher
 *   PHP 7.4 or higher
-*   A Zoho Books Account with API access enabled
+*   A Zoho Books Account with API access enabled (India Edition Recommended for GST features)
 *   Zoho API Client ID and Client Secret (generated via Zoho API Console)
 *   A valid Hostpug Module License Key